 - An ATAS certificate: students studying on certain science-based courses at Masters level and above will need an Academic Technology Approval Scheme (ATAS) certificate.
 You can find out more about applying for ATAS and which courses require it, on our Student Visa pages.
 You must obtain this before you apply for your visa.
 Further guidance can be found on the ATAS website

-- Please see the list of supporting documents on the Home Office website
+- Please see the list of suggested supporting documents on the Home Office website

 - Find out more on the UK Council for International Student Affairs (UKCISA).